SEO My Website Guru SEO Blog

 AI Summaries and Sentiment Analysis

-AI summaries pull signals from reviews to answer local questions.
-These systems look at sentiment, topics, and location mentions—not just star ratings.
+AI summaries now pull signals from reviews to answer local questions.
+These systems read sentiment, topics, and location mentions, not just star ratings.
+Positive tone and clear service details improve how AI presents a business.

-Positive tone and clear service details improve how AI presents your business.
-Reviews that mention the service and area help AI connect you to nearby searches.
+Reviews that mention the service and area help AI connect the business to nearby searches.
+Vague praise adds less value.

 How AI reads reviews